Georgia-Pacific and Asbestos

 In 1927, Owen Robertson Cheatham founded the Georgia Hardwood Lumber Company in Augusta, Georgia.
 Cheatham’s company originally sold hardwood lumber and operated sawmills throughout the state.

-- Over the next ten years, the business continued to focus on lumber, finding success in that line of work.
+- Over the next ten years, the business continued to focus on lumber, finding success in that field.
 During World War II, Georgia Hardwood was the largest supplier of lumber for the war effort.

 - During the post-war industrial boom, the company expanded westward, opening its first location in Bellingham, Washington.
 To reflect the expansion, the company changed its name to Georgia-Pacific Plywood and Lumber Company, eventually shortening it to simply Georgia-Pacific Corporation.[1]